Who are we and how does this policy apply?

 Competitions - in some cases Caltex uses third parties to run its competitions.
 In these instances, unless otherwise disclosed to the contestant prior to, or at the time of, entering the competition (normally set out in the competition's terms and conditions), any personal information collected about a contestant will be returned to Caltex.

 Does Ampol send your personal information overseas?

 Caltex may transfer information about you between countries if required for a relevant purpose described above.
 Caltex may disclose your personal information to the following overseas recipients:

 (a) other members of the Caltex Group (including those members located in Singapore);

-(b) other companies or individuals who assist us in providing services or who perform functions on their behalf (such as third party service providers, specialist consultants), including those located in the USA and Singapore;
+(b) other companies or individuals who assist us in providing services or who perform functions on their behalf (such as third party service providers, specialist consultants), including those located in the United Kingdom, USA and Singapore;

 (c) anyone else to whom you authorise us to disclose it; and